aerospike/graph-synth/README.md

 # Aerospike Graph Synth
 ![Graph Synthesizer Logo](docs/img/logo-small.jpg)

-Graph Synth is a tool project for synthesizing graph structured datasets.
+Graph Synth is a tool for synthesizing graph structured datasets.

 You can run Graph Synth via either a traditional Command Line Interface (CLI) or via a Gremlin call() step.